brutasse/django-ratelimit-backend/docs/reference.rst

     object can be present (for the current request) or past (for the previous cache keys).

+.. method:: RateLimitMixin.get_ip(request)

+    Extracts the client IP address from the request.
+By defaults the IP is read from request.META['REMOTE_ADDR'] but you can override this if you have a proxy that uses a custom header such as ``X-Forwarded-For``.

 .. method:: RateLimitMixin.cache_incr(key)

     Performs an increment operation on ``key``.
 The implementation is **not**